vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Due to textual corruption MKh 101–102 has become difficult to understand, which may have led the pandits of the Veṅkat.eśvara Press to their note given in the apparatus ad 100cd–101.
 The tasya in MKh 102b and tasyā in LiP 29d lack an obvious antecedent (SP reads devyā).
 The two pādas MKh 101cd make the impression of an interpolation, the connection of which with the immediate context is difficult to determine.
 The relevance of the word jaya is obscure and may point to another context, perhaps the exegetical tradition concerning the famous verse that opens the Mahābhārata and, for instance, the Māheśvara khan. ḍa.29

-In SP 34–38 (BrP 36.33–36ab), LiP 31–39 and MKh 104–110 (missing in MBh) the theme of the mutilation of the gods is worked out, adding to the immobilized Indra other victims such as Bhaga (not in LiP) and P¯us.an (not in BrP), known as such already from the Brāhmaṇa literature.
+In SP 34–38 (BrP 36.33–36ab), LiP 31–39 and MKh 104–110 (missing in MBh) the theme of the mutilation of the gods is worked out, adding to the immobilized Indra other victims such as Bhaga (not in LiP) and Pūs.an (not in BrP), known as such already from the Brāhmaṇa literature.
 A very striking elaboration is presented in SP 36, which is without parallel in the Māheśvara khan. ḍa and significantly different in Liṅgapurāṇa, whereas BrP (36.36cd) has omitted the second remarkable hemistich (SP 36cd).
 The deluded Vis.ṇu angrily shakes his head, whereupon Siva makes his hair fall out.
 I have not succeeded ´ in finding any reference to Vis.ṇu’s baldness in Sanskrit literature and we may have here an idiosyncrasy of the ancient Skandapurāṇa text.
 30 That this ex

 28 Significant may be also that Pārvatī takes the child on to her lap (59ab), but the reading of the entire verse 59 is uncertain.